IgniteUI/indigo-design-docfx/en/components/components-overview.md

 In the Adobe XD library you can find the `🧩 Components` in the middle column.
 Here, the various states of a component can be switched from the right panel.
 Also, we have used the `Stack` and `Padding` to align and distribute elements vertically or horizontally and change their position.
 When you want to swap a nested component with another one, you can simply drag it from the `Libraries` panel and drag it on top of the current one to replace it.
 You will also notice that some components, such as the Grid, for example, use a `Repeat Grid` to speed configuration up.

 > [!WARNING]
-> When changing an icon instance with another by swapping in Adobe XD, its layer name changes from `Icon` to that exact symbol name.
-So you have to rename it back.
+> When changing an icon glyph with another one by dragging it from the `Libraries` panel in Adobe XD, sometimes its layer name will change from `🔣 Icon` to the symbol name `_Overrides/~`.
+When this happens you must rename it back to the original layer name before the element got swapped to assure successful code generation.

 All **Indigo.Design System** Components are built on top of rigid [styling foundations](../style/styling-overview.md) letting you leverage an elaborate mechanism for theming and branding your user interface.